Updated on 3/9/2023

 Obsessive-compulsive disorder (OCD) is a specific type of anxiety disorder where frequent behaviors and thoughts can have a negative impact on daily life.
 While the cause of OCD isn’t totally understood, researchers think it’s ultimately the result of poor communication between various parts of the brain.
 OCD affects an estimated 2 – 3% of the population.

-There are several types of treatment for OCD, including therapy, OCD medication, or a combination of the two as OCD is a hard anxiety disorder and most of the time it needs much higher doses or at times a combination of medications to clear up all the symptoms.
-OCD can often be most effectively treated with a specific type of therapy known as cognitive-behavioral therapy (CBT) and the combined use of medication.
+There are several types of treatment for OCD, including therapy, OCD medication, or a combination of the two as OCD is a hard anxiety disorder and most of the time it needs much higher doses or at times a combination of medications for OCD to clear up all the symptoms.
+OCD can often be most effectively treated with a specific type of therapy known as cognitive behavioral therapy (CBT) and the combined use of medications for OCD.

 An antidepressant known as selective serotonin reuptake inhibitors (SSRIs) is typically the first type of medication prescribed to treat OCD.
-There are also some other off-label medications that your doctor may suggest if SSRIs prove ineffective.
+There are also some other off-label medications that your doctor may suggest if a selective serotonin reuptake inhibitor prescription proves ineffective.

 Read on to learn more about obsessive-compulsive disorder medication along with the risks and benefits of anything an online psychiatrist may prescribe you.

 Even though medication isn’t always the first recommended form of treatment for obsessive-compulsive disorder, there are multiple OCD treatment medications available.
 And while SSRIs are typically the first line of treatment, there are a few other meds that might be suggested if SSRIs have failed to be effective.

 Selective serotonin reuptake inhibitors (SSRIs) can be a suggested treatment approach for OCD, often combined with a therapy technique known as cognitive behavioral therapy (CBT).